canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 *  Switches capable of handling the highest-speed network devices under test.

-   -  Sufficient Ethernet cables for all SUTs and the MAAS server, including their BMCs.
+   -  Sufficient Ethernet cables to connect all network ports on the SUTs and the MAAS server, including their BMCs.

    -  Be sure cables and switches are capable of handling the fastest network speeds being tested; for instance, if a SUT has a 100 Gbps